alicemalzac/AlgorithmStudies/README.md

 ## About the repository

-Study on data structure in the algorithm course in 2015, at the University of Fortaleza.
+Study on data structure at my algorithm course in 2015, at the University of Fortaleza.

 ## Language